How do we secure a spot in the camp?

 Unchaperoned participants under the age of 19 must sign a contract with the camp stating that they will not engage in illegal behaviour, like consuming alcohol.
 It also sets out the expectations clearly that all participants must exhibit responsible camp behaviour.
 We’re pretty flexible on most items, but are not at all flexible when it comes to breaking the law, or morality issues.
 We’re a family camp, and respect and safety are high on our list of priorities!

 You can request that instructor, but we cannot guarantee that this can be accommodated.
-However, during the week, all of the instructors host workshops, give private lessons and participate in group collaborations.
+However, during the week, each group has rotating instruction, and opportunities to collaborate.
 So there will be many opportunities for you to work with any instructor that you wish.

 Well, everyone registers for their “primary” instrument.
 So you’ll be in your “home classes” with that instructor.
-However, you are welcome to attend workshops in whatever instrument you wish, or to book private lessons on any instrument as well.
+In the afternoon, there are opportunities to collaborate, to participate in vocal and dance workshops as well as to jam on whatever instrument you like.

 Our kitchen staff tries very hard to accommodate special dietary needs.
 They cook alternative vegan / vegetarian options at every meal.
 However, if you have really complicated eating requirements, we would suggest that you cook for yourself while on site, to ensure your dietary needs are adequately met.
 The head cook requests on the first day that anyone with special requirements meet with her, and then she gives instructions on where to access special meal preparations.

 Yes.
 They will need a guest pass.
 We charge facility fees for guest passes on site, which covers administration, facility usage and nightly concerts.
-Meal tickets are not included in the campus pass, but can be purchased daily during the morning coffee break.
+Meal tickets are not included in the campus pass, but can be purchased daily from the Kitchen Staff, as they are available.
+It is up to the Kitchen to decide if they have planned on sufficient food for that day to accommodate more guests.

 Yes.
-We encourage moderation, but we run a private facility, and people who are of LEGAL age, are welcome to provide their own beverages.
+We encourage moderation.
+We run a private facility, and people who are of LEGAL age, are welcome to provide their own beverages.
 However, we do not condone drunken behaviour, and appreciate when participants demonstrate good judgement.
 At concerts, please be discreet.